tryashtar/kingdom-hearts-linux/README.md

 Optional popular community tools and mods can also be downloaded, updated, and integrated.

 All changes are isolated from your base game install files and are fully reversible.
+Your configuration is declarative, and the script will update your environment to match your configuration each time it is run.

 Windows is also supported.
 Although the games run natively on Windows, this script can be helpful for automating installation, updating, and building of mods on all platforms.
 All the Linux-specific operations will be skipped.